 Prepare your body

 While standing do some simple stretch exercises to stimulate your blood flow.
-Start with doing some leg swings, cat cow stretches and heel toe walks.
+Start with doing some leg swings, cat-cow stretches, and heel toe walks.
 These exercises will not only prepare the body for cycling but also improve blood and oxygen flow to the brain; something very essential for meditation.
 Then just before heading out, visualize a safe and enjoyable ride while taking several deep breaths.

 Prepare your Bike

 When riding your bike you have to image it is an extension of your body.
 It is therefore essential that you prepare it in a similar way you prepare your body and mind.
 Start by checking your bike to make sure it is in good shape.
 Before jumping onto it, examine the breaks to see if they are working properly.
 Ensure the tires have the right pressure and they do not have any wear that can affect your safety.
-If you are using a bike with a motor, like the Gtech eBike, slide your hands over bike’s battery and imagine you feel the power it has to carry you when you choose not to cycle.
+If you are using a bike with a motor, like the Gtech eBike, slide your hands over the bike’s battery and imagine you feel the power it has to carry you when you choose not to cycle.

 While on the ride

 Remember meditation will involve you being present in the moment and staying focused on your breathing, your bike, and the world around you.

 - Focus on the sense of the flow of air going on through you as you cycle

 No matter what the surroundings are, a peaceful country road or a busy street, stay focused on what is going on through you.
 Synchronize your breathing with your bike.

 - Focus on how the Gtech bike is boosting your movement

 Be mindful of every stroke you make and be aware of how your leg muscles work to produce a smooth movement.
 Then feel the extra power you get from the bike itself.
 Experience a sense of gratefulness and be mindful of living in a loving and supportive universe.

 - Focus on your breathing